salesforce-marketingcloud/cdp-postman/install-the-collection.md

 1. Click **Salesforce C360 APIs**
 2. Open the **Variables** tab
-3. Complete the following variables for your instance.
+3. Complete the following variables for your instance by placing the values in the **Current Value** column.

 |Variable|Example Value|Description|
 |-|-|-|